-- Which of the three philosophers do you agree (more) with, and why? - Can the people really be trusted to govern themselves, as Locke believes, or is the government always best placed to decide on their behalf, according to Plato? - Which philosopher's conception of 'human nature' fits in best with your own view of what people are inherently like? - Reflect on the nature of the 'social contract' between Singaporeans and the government.
-Which philosopher's ideas are most aligned and why?
+- Which of the three philosophers do you agree (more) with, and why? - Can the people really be trusted to govern themselves, as Locke believes, or is the government always best placed to decide on their behalf, according to Plato?
+Evaluate the significance of trust for each philosopher's conception of human nature and social contract. - Which philosopher's conception of 'human nature' fits in best with your own view of what people are inherently like? - Reflect on the nature of the social contract between Singaporeans and the government.
+Which philosopher's ideas seems most aligned to how the government rules, and which philosopher's ideas do you believe would resonate with the majority of Singaporeans?
+Do you believe that there are differences between different demographic and/or social groups?
+Is there a temporal dimension to these questions?
+That is, do you believe the answer to these questions would differ or may change depending on which part of Singapore's history or present is under consideration? - Consider each philosopher's conception of how power in a polity should be distributed.
+Give an advantage and disadvantage for each.

-- 1. To what extent is human life in general about the survival of the fittest?
-(Cambridge 2020) - 2.
+- 'Power these days lies more with the people than the politicians.'
+To what extent is this true?
+(Cambridge 2021) - 2.
+To what extent is human life in general about the survival of the fittest?
+(Cambridge 2020) - 3.
 To what extent can any society claim to be great?
-(Cambridge 2020) - 3.
+(Cambridge 2020) - 4.
+'Governments are failing the people they are supposed to serve.'
+Discuss.
+(RI 2023 Y6 CT) - 5.
 Should individual rights and freedom be protected at all costs?
-(RI 2021 Y6 Prelim) - 4.
+(RI 2021 Y6 Prelim) - 6.
 'We are less free than before.'
 How far do you agree with this view of modern society?
-(RI 2021 Y6 Timed Practice) - 5.
+(RI 2021 Y6 Timed Practice) - 7.
 Do you think that your society will benefit from more freedom?
 (RI 2012 Y6 CT1)

-Reading 8: Functions of the government
+Reading 4: Functions of the government